Ace Your RBT Practice Exam with Free, Full-Length Tests Online

 9 / 85

-9. What is an example of using negative reinforcement?
+9. What is a primary benefit of using continuous measurement procedures?

 10 / 85